Deep Unfolding with Approximated Computations for Rapid Optimization: Learned Approximated Optimization

-The first term in \eqref{eqn:bound_partial} corresponds to the standard convergence rate of gradient descent~\cite[Thm.
+Proposition~\ref{prop:approx_gd_partial} characterizes how approximation errors accumulate in the gradient-descent example and how their impact is modulated by the step-size parameters.
+Specifically, the first term in \eqref{eqn:bound_partial} corresponds to the standard convergence rate of gradient descent~\cite[Thm.
 3.4]{garrigos2023handbook}.
 The second term in \eqref{eqn:bound_partial} accumulates errors that are based on the deviations from the true gradient only over the selected iterations $\mathcal{K}^{\rm approx}$.
 This result shows that the final error scales with the magnitude of the skipped gradients and the approximation error $\delta_k$.
 The proposition indicates the potential usefulness of deliberately inducing approximated computations (for complexity reduction) with increased parameterization, since as long as the skipped gradients (balanced by the increased hyperparameters $\bm \eta _k$) are small, the error remains bounded and the method remains effective.
+Proposition~\ref{prop:approx_gd_partial} provides theoretical insight into the interplay between approximation and parameterization, rather than guaranteeing bounded error for arbitrary approximation levels; using deep unfolding techniques, the hyperparameters are learned from data to compensate for approximation-induced distortions, as detailed in the following subsection.